 It was quite a funny surprise when I was approached by a guy I didn't know: "So you are Mr Rauben Weiss eh?"
 Turned out he was from the Croatian pavilion and not happy about what I wrote about their party.
 He hadn't actually read the article himself, but was going like "You wrote some pretty bad stuff about our party!"
 The other Croatians wouldn't even talk to me, just throwing the occasional warning glance toward me.
 The same happened at the Andean party (see below) a few weeks later.
 Apparently, Croatia was still pissed of about the matter, quote: "We were the only party that had free drinks, you should have written about that!"
 So there goes my relationship with the Croatian staff.

 · Singapore party (May 1st)

-After the Singapore preview party, we were pretty excited about what they would come up with at the proper party.
+After the Singapore preview party, we were pretty excited about what they would come up with next.
 The location used as the main party room was the rain forest room, which during the day simulates a tropical rain forest during the monsoon (umbrellas are provided).
 When we arrived the place was already packed, so we decided to get our beer at the neighbouring Australian Sand Bar.
 The Singaporeans didn't spare the effort to provide the guests with food (devoured in a matter of minutes, as always) and a fun evening program.
 First there was a dance show by three girls, which were then replaced by three ladyboys in flamboyant outfits.
 I guess they have come to the Expo as minority group representatives, just as the New Zealand pavilion has brought some Maori representatives with them.

 · Canadian TV broadcast (May 5th)